rstraub/rstraub.github.io/_posts/2021-09-11-why-use-kotlin.md

 ---
-layout: post
-title: "💘 6 Reasons to Love Kotlin"
 author: Roy Straub
-categories: [Languages]
+categories:
-tags: [Kotlin]
-image: assets/images/16-hammer.jpg
+- Languages
+comments: true
-description: "Kotlin is a great language, developed by JetBrains.
-In this post, I explain what I like and dislike most about it after extensive use."
+description: Kotlin is a great language, developed by JetBrains.
+In this post, I explain what I like and dislike most about it after extensive use.
 featured: false
 hidden: false
-comments: true
+image: assets/images/16-hammer.jpg
+layout: post
+tags:
+- Kotlin
+title: "\U0001F498 6 Reasons to Love Kotlin"
 ---

 After a few years of working with Kotlin daily, I reflect upon the six most compelling reasons to use the language.